qzq92/SimpleCodeInterpreter/README.md

 conda env create -f environment.yml
 ```

-2. Run the main.py file with the following command
+2. Run the main.py or agents/agent.py file with either of the following commands directly from the repo main directory.

 ```
+python main.py;

-python main.py
+python agents/agent.py
 ```

 ## Errors encountered due to incompatibility of Python version with